Your Brand, Product & Creations - A Guide to Your Intellectual Property Rights

-When talking about intellectual property there is often some confusion about the differences between trademark, patent, and copyright.
-We summarized the major differences below but an easy way to think of TPC differences is brand, product, creation.
+When talking about "intellectual property" there is often some confusion about the differences between trademark, patent, and copyright.
+Let's look at some differences in intellectual property rights for your brand, products, and creations.

 What is a Trademark?